PREBLE COUNTY — The Preble County Council on Aging (PCCOA) has several great opportunities for seniors.

 If you are interested please stop by and fill out an application or give us a call for more information.
 Become a member of a great team of dedicated employees!
 We need YOU!
 (937) 456-4947.

 Our levy is fast approaching on Tuesday, Nov.
 2, and we will be providing all the necessary information for you to make an informed choice when we ask you to vote for our seniors in November!
 But today, we would like to let you know that we are looking for volunteers to help with our Levy “Honk-Ins.”

 We will be out on the afternoon of Friday, Oct.
 29 at various locations throughout Preble County with posters and waves to the public all in an attempt to drive awareness that our senior center needs support in the November election.
 If you would like to join us, call (937) 456-4947 for details and to sign up!

 Sponsor-a-Senior – Meals on Wheels

 You can make a difference in a senior’s life by donating just $12.50 a week.
-That’s $2.50 per day; $50 a month or $600 a year, or any amount will help.
+That’s $2.50 per day; $50 a month or $600 a year.
+Any amount will help.
 Your donation provides so much more than a hot, nutritious meal.
 You help provide a visit by one of our trained drivers to bring not only a meal, but a wellness check, a smile and conversation, and help with tasks such as bringing in the mail.
 Our drivers look forward to checking on his/her seniors each week day and the seniors look forward to seeing our drivers.
-Please consider making a donation by calling 937-456-4947.
+No amount is too small.
+Please consider making a donation by calling 937-456-4947. #meals4seniors #MOWPreble

 Membership at the Senior Center is just $10 a year.
 Members automatically receive our bi-monthly “Senior Scene” newsletter that features all our latest news and activities, discounts on trips and excursions, free laminating and copying.
 You can also sign up for email and text messages and be informed of all the news and events first!